 One possible exception in some states, including California, is fire damage related to an earthquake — say if a gas line ruptures and causes a fire.
 That damage may be covered by regular home insurance.
 Likewise, water damage from a quake-caused water line break or explosion may be covered by some existing home policies.

 Farmers® offers earthquake insurance as separate coverage in most areas.
 A Farmers agent can help you review your current home insurance or renters policy and help you determine if earthquake insurance is available in your area and how much it would cost to add earthquake insurance.

 California Earthquake Authority (CEA)

-In California, where earthquake insurance is issued by the California Earthquake Authority (CEA), you can purchase this coverage through a Farmers agent.
-If you live in other states, your agent can discuss earthquake insurance options so you can select the coverage that you want.
+In California, earthquake insurance is mainly issued by the California Earthquake Authority, and you can purchase this coverage through a Farmers agent.
+If you live in another state — whether you own a house or condo or rent an apartment — an agent can help you understand your coverage options so you can get the coverage you want.